 How a Style Challenge Could Help Reduce Your Social Anxiety

 Have you ever heard of a style challenge?
 I hadn’t either until just recently, but it’s an excellent way to improve your confidence about your wardrobe if you have social anxiety.
 It’s kind of like going on a diet for your wardrobe (in a good way).

 I decided to give it a whirl and sign up for the Fall 2019 Capsule Wardrobe Style Challenge from Get Your Pretty On (GYPO).
-The challenge has already started, but you can still sign up if you’d like to join in!
-And if you’re reading this at a later date, GYPO has seasonal challenges throughout the year, so there will always be one you can sign up for.
+If you’re reading this at a later date, GYPO has seasonal challenges throughout the year, so there will always be one you can sign up for.

 The challenge is designed to help you create a capsule wardrobe for the season that you are in, that allows you to get more use out of fewer clothes.